ACSG-64/distributed-ga-framework/README.md

 advantage of this behaviour to, for example, apply the `elite` strategy.

-_Check the `coordinator/main.py` file for a simple demo on how to set up the components._
+_Check the `coordinator/example_main.py` file for a simple example on how to set up the components._

 ### Worker
 At a minimum, you need to create your custom evaluator class implementing the `IExperiment` _interface_